jacastanon01/encapsulation-abstraction-article-code/README.md

 		self.__pos_y = pos_y
 		self.__steps = steps

-    # This hides the internal logic of how a 'move' operation is performed,
+    # The following methods hide the internal logic of how a 'move' operation is performed,
-    # and provides a single point of control over the object’s state.
+    # and provide a single point of control over the object’s state.
     # Instead of modifying the positions externally,
     # we abstract that logic into an internal method
     # that the user can call with their object e.g. bob.move_right()
-    # Calling this method makes the human 'move right',
+    # Calling this method makes the human 'move right'
     # without the user needing to understand or manage the object's internal details

 	def move_right(self):